Our readings today set the stage for Holy Week.

 Caiaphas, the high priest, sees political consequences if Jesus isn’t stopped– the Romans will step in at the sign of a political troublemaker and upset the situation for his nation and its temple.
 So Jesus must be stopped.

 But John’s gospel sees a divine plan at work.
 Unknowingly, “ he prophesied that Jesus was going to die for the nation, and not only for the nation, but also to gather into one the dispersed children of God.

 ”I will make them one nation upon the land, in the mountains of Israel, and there shall be one prince for them all.
 Never again shall they be two nations, and never again shall they be divided into two kingdoms.”
 (Ezekiel 37,22)

 God sees a bigger plan.
-The passion and resurrection of Jesus is God’s great sign, not only for us personally, but for the future of our world.
+The passion and resurrection of Jesus is God’s great sign, not just for us personally, but for the future of our world.
 Today’s readings prepare for what’s coming tomorrow– Palm Sunday, when Jesus enters Jerusalem.

 While small-minded leaders plot in the temple area, others who have come to Jerusalem for the feast wonder if he will come.
 He will come, with greater plans than we can imagine.